 Compact, or foldable, mobility scooters were designed and manufactured with the concept of "simplicity in mobility" in mind.
 Designed to be easy to dismantle without tools for excellent portability, light weight and easy to manage, compact scooters offer excellent practicality and are designed for every day use.
 Sometimes called boot or trunk scooters compact scooters are very easy to assemble with some capable of being fully folded or assembled in just 20 seconds.

 The seat and battery pack are easy to remove, and sometimes the scooter chassis will separate into two parts.
 Depending on the model of mobility scooter, the components may have handles incorporated into them to make putting them into a car boot even easier.

-These scooters are easy to transport which makes them highly portable, they can even be taken on airplanes because of their lightweight and compact size.
+Compact scooters are easy to transport which makes them highly portable, they can even be taken on airplanes because of their lightweight and compact size.

 Many of them can be folded or broken into parts to make it easier for travel.
 With this lighter size, they do have a smaller motor translating into slower speeds.
 However, most of these scooters can travel about 3 to 6mph.
 This speed is a good speed for many people even though other scooter categories will offer faster speeds.

 Each model is designed to have its own merits and set of unique functions.

-Capri Compact Scooter
+Capri Compact Scooter:

 For versatility and modern style when traveling, choose the Capri Compact mobility scooter.
 This modern scooter from Shoprider is comfortable and easy to transport with an innovative designed handlebar to make your journey so much more enjoyable.